-Parents may start to pick up pre-enrollment packets on March 6, 2019 at 7:30 a.m.
-The packets will not be ready before then.
-When you pick up your packet, you will also sign up for a time to return the information on March 27th.
+Parents may start to pick up pre-enrollment packets in March. you pick up your packet, you will also sign up for a time to return the information.

 All preschool packets will be numbered, the lower the number on your packet the better chance your child has of being placed in the preschool session of your choice.
 Classes will be divided equally with boys and girls, morning and afternoon, so there are no guarantees for a particular session.
 The two sessions for Preschool are the AM session, which runs from 8:05-11:05 AM; and the PM session, which runs from 12:25-3:25 PM.
 This information will be published in the Beloit Elementary School Newsletter and in the Beloit Daily Call.
 Children in our present preschool will have first priority for morning or afternoon classes if they are repeating that grade.